-For a cybersecurity perspective, today’s dominant mobile operating systems have considerable advantages over legacy desktop systems.
-Application isolation means that applications are restricted from interfering with the behavior or data of other applications and have highly restricted access to underlying system functions.
-The app store software distribution model means that by default applications and their updates are only installed from authorized sources.
-Features such as these make iOS and Android considerably strengthen the security profile against mobile threat.
-Enterprises have come to rely heavily on these underlying features to provide security for the mobile employees.
+From a cybersecurity perspective, today’s dominant mobile operating systems have considerable advantages over legacy desktop systems.
+Application isolation means that apps are restricted from interfering with the behavior or data of other apps and have highly restricted access to underlying system functions.
+The software distribution model of the Apple App Store and Google Play Store means that by default, applications and their updates are generally only installed from authorized sources.
+Features such as these considerably strengthen the security profile of iOS and Android against mobile threats and enterprises have come to rely heavily on these underlying features to provide security for mobile employees.

 But can we always rely on these protections being in place?
-And if not, how can we know if the device has been compromised in a way that could lead to a catastrophe in our mobile security defenses?
+And if not, how can we know if the device has been compromised in a way that could be catastrophic to our mobile security defenses?

 Unfortunately, like all software, the software running on mobile phones contains flaws.
-Flaws relating to the security system of the underlying device are termed vulnerabilities.
-By attacking these vulnerabilities hackers are able to get the device to do things which would otherwise not be possible without the consent and knowledge of the user.
+Flaws relating to the security system of the underlying device are termed ‘vulnerabilities’.
+By attacking these vulnerabilities hackers are able to compromise the device and get it to do things which would otherwise not be possible without the consent and knowledge of the user.
 A vulnerability can be exploited to do a wide range of potentially harmful things.
-At one end of the spectrum, a vulnerability may enable an app to show unwanted ads.
-At the other end of the risk spectrum, a vulnerability could be used to remotely record audio from your phone’s mic.
+At one end of the risk spectrum, it may enable an app to show unwanted ads, while at the other end, a vulnerability could be used to remotely record audio from your phone’s mic.

 Hundreds of vulnerabilities are discovered each year.
-These can be in any part of the phone – the operating system, the firmware or hardware subsystems such as Bluetooth or Wi-fi radio.
+They can be found in any part of the phone – including the operating system, the firmware, or the hardware subsystems such as Bluetooth or Wi-fi radio.
 Software vulnerabilities once disclosed, are generally addressed quickly by Google or Apple through their regular software update cycles.
-However getting these security updates installed on devices requires action by up to three actors: the end user (who must agree to install the update) and in the case of Android devices, the manufacturers as well as the mobile carrier.
-The reality is that at any point in time there will be large numbers of devices which have not been protected against known vulnerabilities.
-In addition, there are always as yet undisclosed vulnerabilities (zero days) which cybercriminals or other bad actors will seek to exploit
+However getting these security updates installed on devices requires action by up to three actors: the end user (who must agree to install the update) and in the case of Android devices, the manufacturers, as well as the mobile carrier.
+The reality of this is that at any point in time there will be large numbers of devices which have not updated to the latest software and therefore have not be protected against known vulnerabilities.
+In addition, there are always as yet undisclosed vulnerabilities (or ‘Zero Day’ vulnerabilities) which cybercriminals or other bad actors will seek to exploit

 However, as demonstrated by XcodeGhost, there are always chinks even in the best-defended fortress.
-XcodeGhost refers to a modified version of the IOS Xcode development environment.
-Apps developed with XcodeGhost were compromised in a way which was not identified by the App Store review process and resulted in a non-insignificant rate of infection.
-Other malware such as AceDeceiver and Wirelurker have shown that it’s possible to infect an IOS device when physically connected to a compromised Mac or PC.
+XcodeGhost refers to a modified version of the iOS Xcode development environment.
+Apps developed with XcodeGhost were compromised in a way which was not identified by the App Store review process and resulted in a significant rate of infection.
+Other malware such as AceDeceiver and Wirelurker have shown that it’s possible to infect an iOS device when physically connected to a compromised Mac or PC.

-Pegasus, the most powerful yet disclosed iOS breach, managed to completely bypass Apple’s mechanisms for preventing malicious software installation.
+Pegasus, the most powerful iOS breach disclosed yet, managed to completely bypass Apple’s mechanisms for preventing malicious software installation.
 It exploited a trio of vulnerabilities known as Trident to perform a jailbreak on an end user device without the end users knowledge.
 Installation was through an MMS message sent to the target’s device.
-Once the embedded link was clicked the process of infection commenced.
+Once the embedded link was clicked, the process of infection commenced.
 Apple has since patched these vulnerabilities but Pegasus was a powerful demonstration that complacency about iOS and malware is ill-advised.

 The more open nature of Android means that there is a non-trivial level of malware on Android devices.
 Malicious software has on multiple occasions passed Play Store approval.
 In addition, large numbers of legitimate apps have been infected with dangerous code through the incorporation of compromised SDKs.
 Google’s anti-virus program ‘Verify Apps’ means that known malware can be quickly be identified on devices but, without user action, malicious apps are not automatically removed.